-Income from advances and equity finance increased by R14,9 million or 7,9% when compared to that of June 2015.
-After sharing with depositors and accounting for credit impairments the net income from funding income activities increased by R8,5 million or 9,1%.
-Foreign exchange income together with the income earned from unit trust sales, electronic banking fees and other fee income, contributed to the decrease in non-funding income by R5,7 million or 24,0% year-on-year.
+Income from advances and equity finance increased by R19,4 million, or 8,2%, compared against the same period last year.
+After sharing with depositors and accounting for credit impairments, net income from funding income activities increased by R12,3 million, or 10,5%.
+Foreign exchange income, together with income earned from unit trust sales, electronic banking fees and other fee income, contributed to an increase in non-funding income by R2,8 million, or 12,9%, when compared against the same period last year.
+The reduction of the impairment provision to R304 000 is as a result of the IFRS 9 adjustment in January 2018.

-Operating expenditure increased by 13,2% or R10,7 million year-on-year driven, mainly by higher employment costs and additional deprecation as a result of new capital projects going live during the year.
-After consideration of the above, the net effect is a decrease of 22,0% in total comprehensive income when compared to June 2015, resulting in basic and diluted earnings per share also decreasing by 22,0% for the same period.
+Operating expenditure increased by R16,5 million, or 16,7%, year-on-year, driven mainly by higher employment costs and additional depreciation as a result of new capital Projects implemented during the preceding 12 months.
+After consideration of the above, the net effect is a decrease of 5,8% in total comprehensive income in 2018 compared against the same period in 2017.
+This, then, resulted in basic and diluted earnings per share also decreasing by 5,8% for the same period.

 Click here for the Bi-annual disclosures in terms of Banks’ Act,Regulation 43